vorostamas/smarthome/docs/linux-cheatsheet.md

 Run the following command to link gsp/gi path to HA for Gstreamer to function properly

+BEFORE you run the following command, make sure the path to the virtal environment is correct

 ```
 sudo ln -s /usr/lib/python3/dist-packages/gi /srv/homeassistant/homeassistant_venv/lib/python3.4/site-packages
 ```

 Make sure the homeassistant user is added to the audio group by running the following command.